Where To Stay On Your Long-term Business Trip

 Option 2: Rented apartment

-It’s easy to find a furnished apartment for rent in Paris in the neighborhood of your choice.
+It’s easy to find a furnished apartment for rent in Paris in the neighbourhood of your choice.
 The trick is finding one that gives you the best location and amenities possible for the lowest price.

 Furnished apartments run the gamut from as low as €64/night to €130/night and beyond.
 In general, these are a more affordable option than serviced apartments but offer less flexibility in terms of the commitment – a stay of at least one month is usually required.